 A person with limited or a marginal knowledge of building components/systems, project costs, inflation rates, useful life’s and remaining useful life’s may end up changing numbers supplied by a professional reserve study firm into very inaccurate information with a few clicks of a mouse.
 This has become extremely common with access to the internet and the cost figures supplied on various website (unfortunately these are almost always for single family residential cost figures rather than commercial cost figures and do not typically take into account removal and disposal costs).

-I like to compare this to going to the barber and asking for the shears to do a DIY haircut every few months.
-Even the best shears money can buy will not get most people to jump in and tackle a DIY haircut.
+I like to compare this to going to the barber and asking for the clippers to do a DIY haircut every few months.
+Even the best clippers money can buy will not get most people to jump in and tackle a DIY haircut.
 Most of us have been to a barber/salon hundreds or thousands of times but still do not feel comfortable cutting our own hair; yet this same person who doesn’t feel comfortable cutting their own hair often jumps into trying to manage hundreds, thousands or millions of dollars in expenses related to common area components.
 Just like a DIY haircut a DIY reserve study will usually get done… However, is it accurate?
 Is it I the best interest of the community?

 DIY reserve study software also transfers the liability back to the Board and specifically that member who feels they have the expertise to complete the update.
 Over the years Boards have been generally trying to limit their liability after many instances of Board members making decisions that they felt were in the community’s best interest but often turned out not to be.